I just need someone to hold my hand while I go through this.

 And the gig was up.
-We were sent to the commons room in the ground floor of the door and told to wait in silence while the dorm’s headmaster was summoned.
+We were sent to our rooms to pack an overnight bag and report back to the commons room.
+We were told to wait in silence while the headmaster was summoned.
 The rest is a blur.
-We were sent to our rooms to pack an overnight bag and report back to the commons room.
 The three of us were escorted to the infirmary to spend the night under observation.
-I don’t know if it was because they thought we might be suicidal (I probably was, but I didn’t know what that meant at the time) or they thought we might bolt out into the night and get stoned again.
+I don’t know if it was because they thought we might be suicidal (I probably was) or they thought we might escape out into the night on a partying rampage.

-I’m guessing, many of the adults in the situation were also stoners.
-It was the late-70’s, and over the course of one semester, 10 kids (if you add the three of us) were expelled from Merrill Hall at Phillips Exeter Academy, in Exeter, New Hampshire.
+I’m guessing, many of the adults in the situation were also pot smokers.
+It was the late-70’s, and over the course of one semester, 10 kids (if you add the three of us) were expelled from Merrill Hall at Phillips Exeter Academy.
 We were a statistic.
-But I’m certain that the tennis coach and his young wife were stoners.
+I’m certain that the tennis coach and his wife were stoners.
 The headmaster, perhaps not, but it was all over campus, and all over the country.
 Getting stoned was not a big deal.
 It was recreational fun.
 It was like getting drunk without a hangover.

-Over the course of the next three months (last few weeks of May and all of the summer) I would start psychological counseling with a less-than-competent psychologist (probably a stoner) and get accepted to another prep school, this time much smaller and in Maine.
+Over the course of the next three months (last few weeks of May and all of the summer), I would start psychological counseling with a less-than-competent psychologist and get accepted to another prep school, this time a much smaller school in Maine.
 By the end of the summer, I was rearing to go.
 It was a new adventure.
-I had escaped my hometown blues, and more importantly, my father’s drunken wrath, a second time.
+I had escaped my hometown blues, and more importantly, my father’s drunken wrath.
 I was free.

-I was headed to a different mental disaster this time, but that wouldn’t be until the end of my sophomore year in high school.
-A lot of great things were going to happen between now and crackup number two.
-And I was, at that moment in the plane above the woods of Maine, in an ecstatic bliss.
+I was headed to a different mental disaster this time, but I could only see the potential for a new start.
+A lot of great things were going to happen between in those next 8 months.
+And I was, at that moment in the plane above the woods of Maine, in ecstatic bliss.
 I was hopeful.
 I was excited.
-I was probably experiencing my first manic high, as my bipolar illness began to take root in my physical, 15-year-old, body.
+I was probably experiencing my first manic high, as my bipolar illness began to take root in my 15-year-old body.

 image: preps at phillips exeter academy, creative commons usage